MARKETING leaders (and their teams) are often in a revolving door, more quickly out of a role than other senior management.

+Yet research shows it’s not wise.
 Why?
-Because you’ll stay in your job longer.
-CEOs in high marketing capability firms have 35% more months in their jobs than do CEOs in low marketing capability firms (source: Forbes).
+Because CEOs in high marketing capability firms have 35% more months in their jobs than do CEOs in low marketing capability firms (source: Forbes).

-You could argue that as a result of such poor (less controversial) bosses, this has led to the average tenure of a Chief Marketing Officer in the US being about just 4 years, behind the average for the C-suite of a little over 5 years.
+The average tenure of a Chief Marketing Officer in the US is just 4 years, behind the average for the C-suite of a little over 5 years.
 Part of the true reason for this is down to the “exceptionally complex” nature of the CMO role (source: Marketing Week).

 It’s worth reading Kim Whitler’s Forbes piece here to check to see if business leaders are taking marketing seriously… http://bit.ly/mktg-bullets

 Are you a CEO, CFO or CIO – or other boss – criticising bad marketing at your firm?
-Then pause.
-Consider you’re being unfair and that, in fact, you could be making excuses for failings in your areas of responsibility or wider parts of your organisation.
-Try the following 5 Mckinsey questions:
+Then pause and consider the following 5 Mckinsey questions:

 1. What exactly influences your consumers today?